The Chemistry Department at The Wertheim UF Scripps Institute brings gifted thinkers together to advance science and solve urgent biomedical problems.

 - Synthesizing natural products and their designed analogs, as well as natural product discovery and biosynthesis

-The chemists of UF Scripps have been making major discoveries in the field for nearly two decades.
+The chemists of The Wertheim UF Scripps Institute have been making major discoveries in the field for nearly two decades.
 Read about many of them here.

 Our faculty have expertise in natural products chemistry, RNA biochemistry, enzyme catalysis, organic synthesis, redox biochemistry, transcription factor biology, DNA-encoded chemistries and more.